K18: The Million Eyes of Sumuru

 Looks like the hotel in Petticoat Junction.

-Petticoat Junction was a TV sitcom about life at a hotel in a small town.
+Petticoat Junction was a TV sitcom about life at a hotel near the small town of Hooterville.
 It aired from 1963 to 1967 on CBS as part of their interconnected triad of “rural” sitcoms, the other two being Green Acres and The Beverly Hillbillies.

 There’s Uncle Joe; he’s moving kinda slow. –No, that’s Uncle Ho. –Don Ho, movin’ kinda slow. –And his sister, Heidi. –Hopefully he’s making lots of dough. –His brother, Heave.